European Football Clubs: History

 Karl-Heinz Rummenigge was the acting chairman before officially being elected chairman of the ECA when its 103 members met for the first time on the 7–8 July 2008 at UEFA headquarters in Nyon, Switzerland.
 In addition to replacing the G-14, which was dissolved in favour of the ECA on 15 February 2008, the new ECA also replaces UEFA's European Club Forum (of which Karl-Heinz Rummenigge was also chairman).

 The European Club Forum utilised a similar membership selection process as the European Club Association, with 102 members picked every two years.
 In April 2021 following the announcement of the European Super League, several of the clubs involved resigned from the ECA.
 The ECA had criticised the formation of the new league.
 On 7 May 2021, UEFA approved reintegration measures for nine clubs involved in that breakaway competition.

 As of March 2023, there were 512 ECA members including 135 ordinary, 169 associated in addition to 208 network clubs and 40 women's clubs.
 On 1 June 2024, it was reported that Juventus would rejoin the ECA starting from July, following their withdrawal as part of the Super League project in 2021.

-On 7 October 2025, the European Club Association (ECA) rebranded as the European Football Clubs (EFC), representing over 800 member clubs across 55 nations, including 139 women's clubs.
+On 7 October 2025, the European Club Association (ECA) rebranded as European Football Clubs (EFC), representing over 800 member clubs across 55 nations, including 139 women's clubs.

+On 13 February 2026, Barcelona were reinstated as an Ordinary Member after withdrawing from the Super League project.